vteams/open-source-billing/README.md

     sudo apt-get install mysql-server mysql-client libmysqlclient-dev

 #### 1.2 Git
-Git is a source code control for ruby on rails.
+Git is version control system we used for OSB.
 Run the following command to install git.

     sudo apt-get install git